 When a physician relocates or closes a practice, patients should be contacted to determine if they wish to have their records transferred elsewhere.
 In instances where patients ask for transfer to a specific location, there can be a charge for the transfer of records.
-In situations where departing physicians transfer all records to a replacement physician, there should be no
+In situations where departing physicians transfer all records to a replacement physician, there should be no charge to patients unless the patients contact the new practice to request that copies of the records be transferred to a different physician of their choice.

-&lt;sup>34 See s.19, O. Reg.
+35 See s.19, O. Reg.
 114/94 under the Medicine Act.